Find Grad Schools

 3 Yearly Graduations

 Chadron State College is the 10th most popular school in the nation for students seeking a master's degree in individualized studies.
 Each year, around 2,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,376 per year, while in-state graduate students, on average, pay $4,800 per year.
+The average in-state tuition for full-time undergraduates is $5,208 per year, while in-state graduate students, on average, pay $4,650 per year.
 During the most recent year for which we have data, 3 people received their master's degree in individualized studies from Chadron State College.
-Of these students, 50% were women and 33% were members of underrepresented racial-ethnic groups.
+About 62% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #12